77-777/OCaml---The-Manual/README.md

 > Pragmatic information about Functional Programming and OCaml.

-> Written with a belief in "learn by example" and "osmosis".
+> Written with a belief in "learn by example" and "acquire through osmosis" approach.

 <br>
 <br>